 Professor, Pharmaceutics & Pharmaceutical

 The main focus of research in the Ghandehari laboratory is on the design of recombinant polymers for gene and drug delivery, targeted delivery of polymer therapeutics to solid tumors, oral delivery of chemotherapeutics, and assessing the biocompatibility of silica and dendritic nanoconstructs.
 Dr. Ghandehari is Editor in Chief of Advanced Drug Delivery Reviews, Fellow of the American Institute for Medical and Biological Engineering, the American Association of Pharmaceutical Scientists and the Controlled Release Society.
 He serves on the scientific advisory boards of several national and international drug delivery organizations.
 He has published over 190 articles, and given over 250 invited talks.
 He received his BS in Pharmacy and PhD in Pharmaceutics and Pharmaceutical Chemistry from the University of Utah.

 The Kramer lab utilizes synthetic polypeptides to address human health needs.
 We are particularly interested in the biological roles and biomedical applications of polypeptides with attached sugars, or glycopolypeptides.
 We are developing routes to chemically synthesize glycopolypeptide mimics of natural glycoproteins termed mucins.
 We are applying our synthetic mucins to model events that take place at mucus coated epithelial surfaces, including infection, drug absorption, growth of the microbiome, and cancer.
 We aim to shed light on fundamental glycobiology toward the development of new therapeutic targets, and to develop biomaterials to treat compromised tissues.

 Dr. Jeremiah Alt

-Assistant Professor, Dept. of Surgery, Division of Otolaryngology
+Associate Professor, Dept. of Surgery, Division of Otolaryngology